-These are two Primary purposes for smoke testing, the first test is to discover any major defects which can cause leakage of fumes through a chimney or flue structure during normal operation.
-The second is to test the draw in the appliance.
+The purpose of smoke testing is to discover any major defects which can cause leakage of fumes through a chimney or flue structure during normal operation.

 If in doubt about the condition of a chimney, especially when an old chimney is to be used after a long period of being unused, it is recommended to have it smoke tested.
 This is particularly relevant for chimneys constructed prior to the 1965 Building Regulations which require all new chimneys to be built with a suitable flue liner to protect the chimney structure.
 Smoke Testing should also be carried out during construction of traditional masonry chimneys and on all completed chimney installations.